rubenmesserschmidt/blendai-docs/docs/source/features/reference_images.rst

 Settings
 ========

-Description (optional)
+Description
-    A description of what your render should look like or specify what you want to improve.
-Leave this blank for general suggestions.
+    The description of the object or scene you want to create.
+The more detailed you are, the better the reference images will be.
+Here are some examples:

+    - Futuristic car
+    - Alien plant
+    - Holographic ring
+    - New planet

+Amount
+    :Single: Generate an image with a single visualization of your idea.
+Great for anything you have in mind.
+    :Multiple: Generate an image with multiple variations of your idea.
+This can be useful to explore different possibilities in one go.
+Works best with objects, whole scenes are not recommended.

 Limitations
 ===========

-BlendAI's render suggestions feature will make you improve, but it has its limitations:
+BlendAI's reference images feature will inspire you, but it has its limitations:

-- **BlendAI can make mistakes**: Just like when chatting, BlendAI can make mistakes when giving suggestions.
-Consider checking important information.
+- **BlendAI can make mistakes**: The generated images are not guaranteed to be perfect and can contain mistakes.
-- **Image recognition**: BlendAI can miss details in the image which can lead to suggestions that are wrong or already implemented.
+- **Description understanding**: BlendAI can miss details of your description which can lead to images that are not what you expected.
+- **Multiple variations**: When using the multiple option, sometimes variations can be very similar to each other or there can be only one at all.

 Pricing
 =======

-Balanced Quality
-    :Price per Suggestions: ``2`` Credit

-High Quality
-    :Price per Suggestions: ``10`` Credits
+:Price per Reference Image: ``10`` Credits

+Learn more about :doc:`../credits`.